21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Key Takeaways

-• Adobe Photoshop (Firefly) (9.3) remains the most powerful AI image editor for creative professionals — generative fill, neural filters, and layer-based editing are unmatched.
+• Adobe Photoshop (Firefly) (9.3) remains the strongest AI image editor for creative professionals: generative fill, neural filters, and layer-based editing are unmatched.

 • Adobe Lightroom (9.1) is the best AI-powered RAW processor for photographers who need batch editing, AI masking, and adaptive presets.